Spring/Summer Palette Challenge 2012

 Style Icons: Wallis Simpson

 A recent post over on the Coletterie blog has me thinking extra-hard about style icons.
-These are the women who I hope to channel when I wiggle into a pencil skirt, pair it with a frilly little blouse, clip a … Continue reading
+These are the women who I hope to channel when I wiggle into a pencil skirt, pair it with a frilly little blouse, clip a white silk flower into my hair, and top it all off with a gold salamander bracelet.

 What comes first?
 An age-old debate